Judy Rose

-Judith Wilkins Rose is the former Director of Athletics for the University of North Carolina at Charlotte, Charlotte 49ers.
+Judith Wilkins Rose is the former director of athletics for the University of North Carolina at Charlotte, Charlotte 49ers.

 Playing career

 Rose played women's basketball for the Winthrop Eagles from 1970 to 1974.

 Education

 Rose graduated from Winthrop University in 1974 with a B.S. degree in Physical Education.
 She received a Master's degree in Physical Education from the University of Tennessee in 1975.

 Coaching career

 While at Tennessee, Rose was a graduate assistant under legendary women's basketball coach Pat Summitt.

 Rose joined the Charlotte 49ers program in 1975 as women's basketball and tennis coach.
-She served as UNC Charlotte's coordinator of women's athletics from 1976–82.
-She served as the women's basketball team's first head coach from 1975–82.
+She served as UNC Charlotte's coordinator of women's athletics from 1976 to 1982.
+She served as the women's basketball team's first head coach from 1975 to 1982.
 Rose produced success on the AIAW Division II level and built a career record of 93–56, which included three 20-plus win seasons and two AIAW All-Americans (Paula Bennett and Patricia Walker).